Can You Meditate Lying Down?

 Lying Down Meditations

 There are a few practices that work well with this posture.
-You really can try any practice you’d like lying down (other than walking meditation!), but here are a few of our favorites.
+You really can try any meditation practice you’d like lying down (other than walking meditation!), but here are a few of our favorites.

 Body Scan Meditation